VodkaSodaBrah/tic-tac-toe/README.md

-Simple Tic-Tac-Toe Game written with React and bootstraped by create react app from GitHub
+Simple Tic-Tac-Toe Game written with React and bootstraped with create react app from GitHub